RickJanssen500/S3-portfolio/learningoutcomesGP.md

 One of the differences that I noticed with the previous semester is that it is now much more customer-focused than technique-focused.
-So this is indeed in line with what the teachers say. build the right thing and not build the right thing.
+So this is indeed in line with what the teachers say. build the right thing and less build the thing right.

    ## 5 You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.
 GP only